TheLazzziest/ddia/part1/encoding/samples/README.md

 3.  **Wire Types**: How Protobuf stores data types (Varint vs Length Delimited).
 4.  **Silent Data Loss**: When types mismatch, parsers might just drop the data instead of crashing.
 This is dangerous!
 5.  **Memory Efficiency**: Binary formats like Protobuf are typically 2-3x smaller than JSON because they don't store field names and use compact number encoding.
+6.  **Network Interaction**: gRPC demonstrates how schema evolution works in real distributed systems with network communication.